 These renovations can be light or heavy.
 You should always, however, keep sustainability in mind.

 That means choosing finishing materials, such as bamboo flooring, that are less harmful to the environment than their alternatives.
-It also means understanding exactly how to get rid of your renovation scraps to make for a greener moving process.
+It also means understanding exactly how to to make for a greener moving process.
 Every step you take, from planning the renovation to cleaning up after the fact, should be made with sustainability in mind.

 Moving into a new home is undeniably stressful.
 At the same time, it doesn’t have to harm the environment as well.
 Using the above 5 tips, you can plan the process to make sure that from listing your old home to the day of the move, every decision you make ensures a greener process.
 The result will not just be sustainability, but peace of mind on your end.